janpipek/physt/README.md

 ### Versioning

 * Versions 0.3.x support Python 2.7 (no new releases in 2019)
-* Versions 0.4.x supports only Python 3.5 while preserving most of the 0.3 API
+* Versions 0.4.x support only Python 3.5 while continuing the 0.3 API
 * Versions 0.5.x will contain reworked API

 ## Simple example